abuhuraira1694/Abstraction-/README.md

 *Abstraction in C# using abstract classes and interfaces*

 # what is abstraction?
- *abstraction is a main concept of OOP which belongs to showing only essential details and hiding interfnal details.*
+ *abstraction is a main concept of OOP which belongs to showing only essential details and hiding internal details.*

 # Benefits of abstraction
- * *It reduce code complexity.*
+ * *It reduces code complexity.*
  * *Improves readability and maintainability.*
- * *Allows developers to change implementation without effecting usage.*
+ * *Allows developers to change implementation without affecting usage.*

 # How abstraction is achieved in C#?
  *In C# there are two ways to implement abstraction.*